-Check over page two of your 2019 1040 Form.
-Check to see if you see an amount for Earned Income Credit (line 18a), Additional Child Tax Credit (line 18b) if nothing is on ANY of those lines, you tax refund will NOT be affected by the PATH message.
+Check to see if you see an amount for Earned Income Credit (line 27), or Additional Child Tax Credit (line 28).
+If your tax return indicates an amount on line 27 or 28, your refund may be delayed by the PATH ACT message.

-What if I never got the PATH Message?
+What if I never received the PATH Message when checking WMR?

 Those refunds will be issued after your return completes processing, provided you owe no other liability.